cardano-foundation/cardano-academy/courses/CBCA/2-advanced_blockchain_concepts/3-double_spending_attack/README.md

 1. The second transaction needs to be placed in the same branch
 <details><summary>See correct answer</summary>

-1. Mallory needs to create another transaction that conflicts with the first one
+1. Mallory needs to create another transaction that conflicts with the first one.
-3. The second transaction needs to be placed in a different branch
+3. The second transaction needs to be placed in a different branch.
 </details>

 ### When it comes to double-spending attacks, how do the dishonest nodes get their alternative chain to be accepted by all nodes?